 Then the mixer would see (A1, B1), (A2, B3), (A3, B4), (A5, B5) ???

 For my purposes any kind of getting out of sync is bad.
 I'm not sure where you'd want the behaviour I sketched above, I've probably misunderstood it.

 If there were only the A products then giving A1, A2, A3, A5 with no gap would make sense, though again not in my case.

-#4 Updated by Christopher Backhouse almost 6 years ago
+#4 Updated by Christopher Backhouse about 6 years ago

 Yeah.
 I'm checking on exactly why, but it turns out to have happened way back in the simulation.